dharmelolar/technical-writing-resources/README.md

 ### Technical writing is a form of communication that helps users solve problems with technology.
-As a technical writer,sharing your knowledge and expereince with people helps you affirm that you have a solid unstanding of the technology you're writing about
+As a technical writer,sharing your knowledge and expereince with people helps you affirm that you have a solid understanding of the technology you're writing about